NoesisGUI

 • Ability to contain unlimited children Elements.

-• Ability to define Row-based and Column-based layouts.
+• Ability to define Column-based and Row-based layouts.

-• Ability to define Row and Column dimensions using 'Pixel', * 'Star' (Relative/Proportional), or 'Auto' (Adapts to dimensions of child Element).
+• Ability to define Column and Row dimensions using 'Pixel', * 'Star' (Relative/Proportional), or 'Auto' (Adapts to dimensions of child Elements).

-• Ability to assign children Elements to Rows/Columns and Row/Column Spans.
+• Ability to assign children Elements to Columns/Rows and Column/Row Spans.

 📝 Considerations: